nadvolod/web-testing-22/README.md

 You will analyze risks and how to prevent those risks with e2e testing, component testing, and Github Actions.

 > Before we start, open this in a new tab and let the container load.
+Takes a few mins.
+Longer for slower internet.

 [![Try in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/nadvolod/web-testing-22)